zombocom/rundoc/test/fixtures/rails_7/rundoc.md

 2
 ```

-Another useful command for debugging is `$ heroku run bash` which will spin up a new dyno and give you access to a bash session.
+The `run bash` Heroku CLI command is also helpful for debugging.
+The command starts a new one-off dyno with an interactive bash session.

-## Run Rake commands
+## Rake Commands

-Rake can be run as an attached process exactly like the console:
+Run `rake` commands (`db:migrate`, for example) using the `run` command exactly like the Rails console:

 ```term
 $ heroku run rake db:migrate
 ```

-## Configure your webserver
+## Configure The Web Server

-By default, your app's web process runs `rails server`, which uses Puma in Rails 7.
-If you are upgrading an app you'll need to add `puma` to your application `Gemfile`:
+By default, a Rails app's web process runs `rails server`, which uses Puma in Rails 7.
+Apps upgraded to Rails 7 need the `puma` gem added to the app’s `Gemfile`:

 ```ruby
 gem 'puma'
 ```

-Then run
+After adding the `puma` gem, install it:

 ```term
 :::>- $ bundle install
 ```

-Now you are ready to configure your app to use Puma.
-For this tutorial we will use the default `config/puma.rb` of that ships with Rails 7, but we recommend reading more about configuring your application for maximum performance by [reading the Puma documentation](https://devcenter.heroku.com/articles/deploying-rails-applications-with-the-puma-web-server).
+Rails 7 uses `config/puma.rb` to define Puma’s configuration and functionality with Puma installed.
+Heroku recommends reviewing [additional Puma configuration options](https://devcenter.heroku.com/articles/deploying-rails-applications-with-the-puma-web-server) to maximize the app’s performance.

+If `config/puma.rb` doesn’t exist, create one using [Heroku’s Puma documentation](https://devcenter.heroku.com/articles/deploying-rails-applications-with-the-puma-web-server) for maximum performance.

-Finally you will need to tell Heroku how to run your Rails app by creating a `Procfile` in the root of your application directory.
+With Puma installed, use the `Procfile` to instruct Heroku on how to launch the Rails app on a dyno.

 ### Create a Procfile

-Change the command used to launch your web process by creating a file called [Procfile](procfile) and entering this:
+Change the command used to launch your web process by creating a file called [Procfile](procfile) inside the app’s root directory.
+Add the following line:

 ```
 :::>> file.write Procfile
 web: bundle exec puma -t 5:5 -p ${PORT:-3000} -e ${RACK_ENV:-development}
 ```

+>note
-> Note: This file must be named `Procfile` exactly.
+>This file must be named `Procfile` exactly with a capital `P`, lowercase `rocfile`, and no file extension.

-We recommend generating a Puma config file based on [our Puma documentation](https://devcenter.heroku.com/articles/deploying-rails-applications-with-the-puma-web-server) for maximum performance.

-To use the Procfile locally, you can use `heroku local`.
+To use the Procfile locally, use the `local` Heroku CLI command.

-In addition to running commands in your `Procfile` `heroku local` can also help you manage environment variables locally through a `.env` file.
-Set the local `RACK_ENV` to development in your environment and a `PORT` to connect to.
-Before pushing to Heroku you'll want to test with the `RACK_ENV` set to production since this is the environment your Heroku app will run in.
+In addition to running commands in the `Procfile`, `heroku local` can also manage environment variables locally through a `.env` file.
+Set `RACK_ENV` to `development` for the local environment and the `PORT` for Puma.
+Test with the `RACK_ENV` set to `production` before pushing to Heroku; `production` is the environment in which the Heroku app will run.

 ```term
 :::>> $ echo "RACK_ENV=development" >>.env
 :::>> $ echo "PORT=3000" >> .env
 ```

+>note
-> Note: Another alternative to using environment variables locally with a `.env` file is the [dotenv](https://github.com/bkeepers/dotenv) gem.
+>Another alternative to using environment variables locally with a `.env` file is the [dotenv](https://github.com/bkeepers/dotenv) gem.

-You'll also want to add `.env` to your `.gitignore` since this is for local environment setup.
+Add `.env` to `.gitignore` since this is for local environment setup only.

 ```term
 :::>- $ echo ".env" >> .gitignore